• Home

 Swiss psychiatrist Carl Jung brought our attention to the urge to individuate, to cultivate as much of our unique personality as possible, and to bring some order to our chaotic psyche.
 This too is motivated by mastery.

-I’d say the urge to master ourselves, rather than the external world, is the ultimate motivation.
+I’d say that the urge to master ourselves, rather than the external world, is the ultimate motivation.

 The now ubiquitous phrase, “Be your best self,” capitalizes on this urge, though it’s so overused it’s become superficial.